Total Disability Based on Individual Unemployability

 What if VA denies my PTSD claim for IU?

-If VA denies IU for your PTSD or assigns the wrong effective date, appeal.
+If VA denies IU for your PTSD or assigns the wrong effective date, appeal (a TDIU lawyer may be able to help you).
 With the Veterans Appeals Improvement and Modernization Act you have three tracks for an appeal.
 You can appeal in the RO, submit a new claim or appealing to the BVA.
 If you win under any of these tracks then your effective date is the same as the first claim.
 You must appeal within one year though.
 If the veteran fails to appeal within one year, the decision becomes final.
 The only way reopen it is by submitting new and relevant evidence or by showing CUE in the decision.

 What if VA tries to reduce my PTSD benefits?